Consultation

 If you have questions about anything on this page or about whether treatment might be appropriate for your situation, you are welcome to call the clinic or book a consultation at no obligation.

 This page provides clinical information about Full Face Assessment Consultation Melbourne.
-It is intended for adults aged 18 and over who are considering cosmetic injectable treatment and want to understand the clinical process, suitability factors, and what to expect from a consultation-based practice.
+It is intended for adults aged 18 and over who are considering aesthetic treatment and want to understand the clinical process, suitability factors, and what to expect from a consultation based practice.
 All treatment decisions at Core Aesthetics follow individual assessment, no treatment is offered at a first appointment without a separate consultation.
-Results vary between individuals and are reviewed at follow-up.
+Results vary between individuals and are reviewed at follow up.

 Is this for you?